ajh1143/Decision_Tree_Classifier/README.md

 Objective is to infer class labels from previously unseen data.

+Algorithmically, it is a recursive and greedy solution.

 Is a sequence of if-else questions about features.

 Captures non-linear relationships between features and labels.

+Is non-parametric, based on observed data and does not assume a normal distribution.

 No feature is scaling required.